 After one year, virtually all of our graduates are employed by: pharmaceutical companies, biotechnology companies, consulting firms, healthcare communities, medical device manufacturers, and diagnostic providers.

-Within three to four years, 70% of our graduates have received promotions or changed jobs for a higher position.
-Of them, 44% had received one promotion, 33% percent had received two promotions, and 22% had been promoted three or more times.
+86% of our graduates have received promotions or changed jobs for increased salary.
+Of them, 34% had received one promotion, 42% percent had received two promotions, and 24% had been promoted three or more times.

 Are you ready to expand your career prospects with a specialized MBA from the Mayes College of Healthcare and Business Policy?
 Apply today.

 For the 2008-2009 entering MBA students the graduation rate was 69% with a retention rate of 73%.
 MBA students, whether they are full or part time students, are required to complete their degrees within 5 years of enrolling in the program.
 The graduation rate data reflects percentage of 2008-2009 MBA students who graduated on or before 2013.
 Retention rate refers to the total of graduated students and active students.